heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_Ap_Wind.png" alt="How does Ap affect wind" title="How does Ap affect wind" />

-#### With MSE values at 219.36 and 217.71 are really high and tell me that we wont get a very good line of fit.
+#### With MSE values at 1.47 and 1.38 which are low and tell me that we will get a very good line of fit.
-#### our p value is = .0541 which is above the .05 threshold so we would accept the null hypothesis and say that There is no Linear relationship between the Kp Index and Average Temperature.
+#### our p value is = .002 which is below the .05 threshold so we would reject the null hypothesis and say that There is a Linear relationship between the Ap Index and Average Wind Speed.

 #### Simple Linear Regression model - How does the Ap index affect Precipitation?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_Ap_Precip.png" alt="How does Ap affect precipitation" title="How does Ap affect precipitation" />